DanielleB-R/microservice-calculator/README.md

 # microservice-calculator

-An experiment in microservices using Node and micro.
+An experiment in microservices on AWS Lambda, using SQS and Typescript.